xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/pid.md

 # PID ([wiki](https://en.wikipedia.org/wiki/PID_controller))

 ## Introduction
 Our previous attempt at creating a controller that used feedback from the robot could be further improved by considering how the feedback value that the robot returns changes over time.
-For motivation, here is a [great video](https://www.youtube.com/watch?v=4Y7zG48uHRo) demonstrating the power of a correctly configured PID SampleControllerClass.
+For motivation, here is a [great video](https://www.youtube.com/watch?v=4Y7zG48uHRo) demonstrating the power of a correctly configured PID controller.

-Let's introduce a new term called **error.** Error is the difference between feedback value and the goal.
-It tells us, how far off we are from the goal (what our error is).
+Let's introduce a new term called **error.** Error is the difference between feedback value and the goal and tells us, how far off the robot is from the goal.

 With error in mind, let's talk about that the terms P, I and D mean:
 - `P` stands for **proportional** - how large is the error now (in the **present**).
 - `I` stands for **integral** - how large the error (accumulatively) was in the **past.**
 - `D` stands for **derivative** - what will the error likely be in the **future.**

 The controller takes into account what happened, what is happening, and what will likely happen and produces a value based on that information.
-To do this, it needs the `p`, `i` and `d` constants to determine, how important each of the aforementioned parts (proportional, integral, derivative) are.
+To do this, it needs the `p`, `i` and `d` constants to know, how important each of the aforementioned parts (proportional, integral, derivative) are.

 Besides the constants, the controller will also need the feedback function and, to correctly calculate the integral and derivative, a function that returns the current time.